 To ensure that the views of the community are fully taken into account in all roads, and Public/Private Transport issues in relation to existing roads, new roads, footpaths, new housing developments and other proposals, plans and changes affecting the local community.
 To promote walking and cycling.

-- To continue the current response to the key issues above.
+- To continue the current response to the key issues above, including to prioritise and pursue ACC for road surface repairs.

-- To further develop the work and membership of the footpath group.
+- To further develop the work of the footpath group, including exploring the ACC and landowners improvements to the riverside path along the Dee.

 Views are specifically invited on the following: